 Local Development Area (LDA) Study Areas

 The Local Development Areas (LDAs) of Southside, Victory Heights and East Deep Creek were identified in the Gympie Regional Council Planning Scheme 2013 (the Planning Scheme) as areas for future residential purposes (Southside) and employment purposes (Victory Heights and East Deep Creek) subject to future investigation and the development of a structure plan over each area.

 Southside LDA Study Area

 Following extensive stakeholder engagement, including two rounds of community consultation, Council approved the Final Southside LDA Structure Plan at its Ordinary Meeting of 25 January 2017 as a guide for development assessment purposes.

-M08/01/17 at the Ordinary Meeting of 25 January 2017 endorsed the Southside Structure Plan to be used to inform the assessment of any development applications lodged in the LDA, until such time as the Gympie Regional Council Planning Scheme 2013 is amended to reflect the approved Structure Plan.
-The amendment process will commence immediately in line with State Government legislative requirements, which will also include a subsequent period of public notification of the proposed amendments to the Planning Scheme.
+M08/01/17 at the Ordinary Meeting of 25 January 2017 endorsed the Southside Structure Plan to be used to inform the assessment of any development applications lodged in the LDA, until such time as the Structure Plan is integrated into the Planning Scheme.
+The amendment process will follow State Government legislative requirements, which will also include a period of public notification to allow landowners and the community to have their say.
 The supporting background Planning Report provides further detailed information that has informed the Draft Structure Plan.

 East Deep Creek LDA Study Area